pmcgrenery/WxBrief/README.md

 ### Mapbox Tile service API
 1. Sign up to Mapbox for free, [here](https://account.mapbox.com/auth/signup/).
 2. Sign in to your account and navigate [here](https://account.mapbox.com/).
-3. Scroll down to see you access token.
+3. Scroll down to see your access token.
 4. Copy this to into KEY.mapbox in the config.js file.

 ### EmailJs
 1. Sign up for free [here](https://dashboard.emailjs.com/sign-up).
-2. On the dashboard, click on add new service, then select gmail.
+2. On the dashboard, click on add new service, then select Gmail.
 3. Change the name to WxBrief and the service ID to wxbrief.
-4. Click connect account and connect your desired gmail acocunt.
+4. Click connect account and connect your desired Gmail account.
 5. Click create service.
-6. On the left hand side of the dashboard, click on email templates.
+6. On the left-hand side of the dashboard, click on email templates.
 7. Click on Create New Template.
 8. In the content tab of the template fill out the template like below.
     <img src="docs/emailjs.png" style="width:600px">
 9. In the settings tab of the template, change the template ID to "contact-form".
 10. Click save in the top right of the template.
-11. On the left hand side of the dashboard, click on integration.
+11. On the left-hand side of the dashboard, click on integration.
 12. Scroll down and copy your Access Token.
 13. Paste this token into KEY.emailjs in the config.js file.

 ### Timezone DB API
 1. Sign up for a free account [here](https://timezonedb.com/register).
-2. Sign into your account [here](https://timezonedb.com/account).
+2. Sign in to your account [here](https://timezonedb.com/account).
 3. Copy the API Key.
 4. Paste this key into KEY.tz in config.js.